You have had a surgical abortion. This is a procedure that ends pregnancy by removing the fetus and placenta from your womb (uterus).

 - Rest as needed.

-- DO NOT do any strenuous activity the first few days.
-This includes not lifting anything heavier than 10 pounds (about the weight of a 1-gallon milk jug).
+- Do not do any strenuous activity the first few days.
+This includes not lifting anything heavier than 10 pounds or 4.5 kilograms (about the weight of a 1-gallon or 4 liters milk jug).

 - Use pads to absorb bleeding and drainage from your vagina.
 Change the pads every 2 to 4 hours to avoid infection.